SketchyMaze/doodle/README.md

   * [ ] Add support for the shell to pop itself open and ask the user for input prompts.

-## Platformer
+## Alpha Platformer

-* [ ] Inflate the pixel history from the map file into a full lookup grid of `(X,Y)` coordinates.
+* [x] Inflate the pixel history from the map file into a full lookup grid of `(X,Y)` coordinates.
 This will be useful for collision detection.
-* [ ] Create a dummy player character sprite, probably just a `render.Circle()`.
+* [x] Create a dummy player character sprite, probably just a `render.Circle()`.
 In **Play Mode** run collision checks and gravity on the player sprite.
+  * [x] Create the concept of the Doodad and make the player character implement one.
-* [ ] Get basic movement and collision working.
+* [x] Get basic movement and collision working.
 With a cleanup this can make a workable **ALPHA RELEASE**
-* [ ] Wrap a Qt GUI around the SDL window to make the Edit Mode easier to work with, with toolbars to select brushes and doodads and junk.
+  * [x] Ability to move laterally along the ground.
+  * [x] Ability to walk up reasonable size slopes but be stopped when running against a steeper wall.
+  * [x] Basic gravity

+## UI Overhaul

+* [x] Create a user interface toolkit which will be TREMENDOUSLY helpful for the rest of this program.
+  * [x] Labels
+  * [ ] Buttons (text only is OK)
+    * [x] Buttons wrap their Label and dynamically compute their size based on how wide the label will render, plus padding and border.
+    * [x] Border colors and widths and paddings are all configurable.
+    * [ ] Buttons should interact with the cursor and be hoverable and clickable.
+  * [ ] UI Manager that will keep track of buttons to know when the mouse is interacting with them.
+  * [ ] Frames
+  * [ ] Windows (fixed, non-draggable is OK)
-* [ ] Work on support for solid vs. transparent, fire, etc. geometry.
+* [ ] Expand the Palette support in levels for solid vs. transparent, fire, etc. with UI toolbar to choose palettes.
 * [ ] ???

 # Building